pioio/ezcli/docs/usecases.md

 # `taskcli` Usage patterns

+At its heart, `taskcli` is a tool for creating CLI entrypoints to your tasks (any tasks, any project)

-There's several ways in which you can use taskcli.
+There's many ways in which you can use `taskcli`.
-How you spread your tasks depends on how you most often want to run them.

 This section discusses things like
+- using `taskcli` for managing automation tasks.
-- using `taskcli` for small, medium, and large projects
+- using `taskcli` for projects of varying sizes (from tiny to large).
-- using `taskcli` to create a unified view to multiple separate projects
+- using `taskcli` to create a new, overarching, view to multiple separate projects.

 ## Tiny project